This is the multi-page printable view of this section. Click here to print.

 Slack alerts come in two forms:

 Which option to go for depends on whether you want just a notification that something went wrong, or if you want as much detail as possible in the Slack message.
+In most cases the customizable formatting is the best option.

 Sample message with custom formatting